-It is known as an internal or a soft style martial art but thankfully in this day and age the immediate need for martial skills are somewhat diminished and the reasons for training in and studying tai chi become more diverse and personal to us, with many students training solely for the amazing health benefits.
+It is known as an internal or a soft style martial art but thankfully in this day and age the immediate need for martial skills are somewhat diminished and the reasons for training in and studying tai chi become more diverse and personal to each individual, with many students training solely for the amazing health benefits.

 One of the wonderful things about tai chi is that is suitable whatever your age or current level of activity.
 Perhaps you haven’t been active for a while and you want a gentle reintroduction to exercise.
 Or you could be on the go with sports and activities regularly and want to do tai chi to give you more mobility, energy and longevity in your other interests.

 The movements are performed slowly and gracefully using a minimum of force and muscular tension.
 The idea is to perfect the technique, originally so that you could have defeated a much larger and stronger attacker, using their energy, aggression and momentum against them.